-My mission is to increase well-being in the world — to help people be healthier, happier, and more effective.
-To this end, I put put my attention and energy into:
+My mission is to do what I can to increase well-being in the world — to help people be healthier, happier, and more effective.
+To this end, I:

-- Supporting schools in fostering balance, growth, and connection
+- Support individuals, teams, and organizations in fostering balance, growth, and connection

-- Creating educational experiences where people learn how to put their highest aspirations into daily practice
+- Create opportunities for people to learn how to put their highest aspirations into daily practice

-- Teaching the fundamental skill of refocusing attention and energy on what is present, what is important, and what is effective
+- Teach the skill of focusing attention & energy on what is present, what is important, & what is effective

 I study, think about, and have conversations about well-being every chance I get.
 When I climb into bed at night, I am usually reading some new research about the brain and behavior or human performance.
 Perhaps this makes me a bit nerdy, but I love it.

 There is nothing more exciting for me than watching people discover the calm, confidence, and connection that they are really capable of.
 The hair stands up on the back of my neck when I think about it.
 Conversely, when I see people struggling under the weight of perceived limitations, self-doubt, unnecessary conflict, and the illusion of disconnection, I feel a sinking feeling in my gut and a heaviness in my chest.